A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Empirical Estimates of Quantile Difference

 \subsection{Notation}

-Let $\omrkt$, denote the market return from period $t$ to $t+N$, where $N$ is typically 30, 60 or 90 days.
+Let $\omrkt$ denote the market return from period $t$ to $t+N$, where $N$ can be measured in days or years, depending on the context.
 The risk-free rate over the same period is denoted by $\ofree$, which is assumed to be known at time $t$.
 In the absence of arbitrage, there exists a positive random variable $\osdf$ such that, conditional on all time $t$ information

-The random variable $\osdf$ is referred to as the stochastic discount factor (SDF) and the expectation in \eqref{eq:sdf_def} is calculated under the \emph{physical} probability measure $\mathbb{P}_t$, which is the actual distribution of the market return.
-The SDF can potentially depend on many state variables.
-To avoid having to specify or estimate these state variables, I work with the projected SDF
+The random variable $\osdf$ is referred to as the stochastic discount factor (SDF) and the expectation in \eqref{eq:sdf_def} is calculated under the \emph{physical} probability measure $\mathbb{P}_t$, which is the actual distribution of the market return, i.e.\ $\omrkt \sim \mathbb{P}_t$.
+The SDF can potentially depend on many state variables, but these are suppressed from the notation for brevity.

-where $M_{t \to N}^*$ is the SDF that depends on all the state variables.
-The projected SDF has the same pricing implications for contingent claims written on the observed return \citep[pp. 66--67]{cochrane2009asset}.
 It is convenient to restate \eqref{eq:sdf_def} in terms of risk-neutral probabilities:

-where the expectation is calculated under the risk-neutral measure $\tilde{\mathbb{P}}_t$.\footnote{The second equality above is valid whenever the risk-free rate exists, which I assume throughout this Section.} Finally, $F_t(x) \coloneqq \mathbb{P}_t(\omrkt \le x )$ denotes the physical CDF of the market return conditional on all information available at time $t$, $f_t(\cdot)$ denotes the conditional PDF and $\cpquant$ denotes the conditional $\tau$-quantile.
+where the expectation is calculated under the \emph{risk-neutral} measure $\tilde{\mathbb{P}}_t$ induced by $\osdf$.
+Finally, $F_t(x) \coloneqq \mathbb{P}_t(\omrkt \le x )$ denotes the physical CDF of the market return conditional on all information available at time $t$, $f_t(\cdot)$ denotes the conditional probability density function (PDF) and $\cpquant$ denotes the conditional $\tau$-quantile.
 As before, a tilde superscript refers to the risk-neutral measure, so that

-The physical and risk-neutral quantile depend on the underlying random variable $\omrkt$ (i.e. $\cquant \coloneqq \cquant(\omrkt)$), but I typically omit this dependence as the underlying random variable should be clear from the context.
+The physical and risk-neutral quantiles depend on the underlying random variable $\omrkt$ (i.e., $\cquant \coloneqq \cquant(\omrkt)$), but I typically omit this dependence as the underlying random variable always refers to the market return. \\